aloussase/scout/README.md

 scout search megaparsec --limit 1 | awk '/uri/ {print $3}' | xclip -sel clip
 ```

-Output only the name and uri fields (only works in csv mode):
+Output only the name and uri fields (only works in csv mode for the moment):

 ```shell
 scout search scotty --format csv --select name,uri